Woorank/terms-of-service/README.md

 ## 7. INDEMNIFICATION

-Upon a request by us, you agree to defend, indemnify, and hold harmless us and our parent and other affiliated companies, and our respective employees, contractors, officers, directors, and agents from all liabilities, claims, and expenses, including attorney's fees that arise from your use or misuse of WooRank Product and Services.
+Upon a request by us, you agree to defend, indemnify, and hold harmless us and our parent and other affiliated companies, and our respective employees, contractors, officers, directors, and agents from all liabilities, claims, and expenses, including reasonable attorney's fees to the extent caused by your use or misuse of WooRank Product and Services.
 We reserve the right, at our own expense, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you, in which event you will cooperate with us in asserting any available defenses.

 ## 8. CHOICE OF LAW AND LOCATION FOR RESOLVING DISPUTES